salwinh/L-System-Flower-Simulation/README.md

 **IMPORTANT!!**

-Before executing the statistics script, make sure that the whole simulation is finished (or just simply press `Execute` inside L-Py studio), as it depends heavily on data, which is collected throughout the simulation and is written to the file at the end.
+Before executing the statistics script, make sure that the whole simulation is finished (or just simply press `Execute` inside L-Py studio), as it depends heavily on data, which is collected throughout the simulation and is written to the file in the end.
 #
 ## Authors
 The project was created thanks to successful cooperation of: